go-spatial/tegola-docs/content/tutorials/tegola-with-open-layers.md

 </html>
 ```

-We are including the Open Layers library from https://openlayers.org/en/v4.5.0/build/ol.js in the head of the document.
+We are including the OpenLayers library from https://openlayers.org/en/v4.5.0/build/ol.js in the head of the document.
 In the body, we define `<div id="map"></div>` which is the container that will hold the rendered map.

 To render the map we will use a javascript snippet that creates a new instance of `ol.Map`.